 Oats can be cross contaminated with gluten.
 If you desire gluten-free, oats can be found labeled “gluten free” at most any health minded grocer.
 If not specially labeled as such, the oats probably are laced with gluten so choose accordingly.
 Furthermore, unless you’re medically diagnosed with Celiac Disease, gluten may not be your enemy.
 Explore my post about that for further education; Glyphosate: A Link to Gluten Problems? .

 Each energy bite ingredient packs a punch.
 Here’s the nutritional breakdown:

-- OATS: Source of stubble fiber, which can offer protection against heart disease, diabetes and excess body weight.
+- OATS: Source of soluble fiber, best when sprouted, and can offer protection against heart disease, diabetes and excess body weight.

 - CACAO: A crunchy, dried cocoa bean that, when raw, can provide stellar amounts of minerals like magnesium, calcium, sulfur, zinc, iron, copper, potassium, and manganese.
 Cacao nibs also contain polyphenols called flavonoids, which give antioxidant properties (2).
 They’re a good source of monounsaturated, heart-healthy fats as well as energy boosting B Complex vitamins.

 - RAW HONEY: Raw, unprocessed honey is rich with active enzymes.
 Enzymes are the helpers that serve as catalysts for important, vital bodily functions including digestion and nutrient absorption.

 - COCONUT: Coconut is popular these days for its healthy saturated fat (saturated fat has gotten a bad rap, but it’s actually quite healthful) as well as its Laurie acid, which can combat pathogens in the body.